 Science is built on trust.
 When we work ethically, we maintain confidence in our scientific results within our community and with the public.
-Trust within our community is developed through transparency and an open, constructive exchange of views.
+Trust within our community is developed through transparency and the constructive exchange of views.
 The two key principles for ethical behavior are telling the truth and treating others with respect.
-Telling the truth means our science is robust and transparent: our data is presented accurately, we present original work, we make our data publicly available whenever possible, and we fairly allocate credit.
-Treating others with respect requires maintaining a professional work environment, free from harassment and abuse.
-Discrimination, harassment, or bullying in a scientific collaboration harms individuals, disrupts scientific progress, and is therefore scientific misconduct.
+Telling the truth means our science is robust and transparent: our data is presented accurately, paid closer attention to improving workplace climate within the national laboratories and experimental collaborations.
+Efforts on these topics are rapidly evolving and a systematic review of the existing framework, with an eye toward additional opportunities, would advance the development of needed expertise within particle physics.